SnaBe/node-steam-market-fetcher/README.md

     npm install steam-market-fetcher

-## Usage
+## Testing

     npm run test

-See the [examples](https://github.com/SnaBe/node-steam-market-fetcher/tree/master/examples) folder for more usage cases.
+## Basic usage

+    npm run fetch

+## Examples

+There are some examples available in the [examples](https://github.com/SnaBe/node-steam-market-fetcher/tree/master/examples) directory.

-- Setting up a basic project
+- Setting up a basic project.
-- Initialize a new Steam Market Fetcher instance, with custom options
+- Initialize a new Steam Market Fetcher instance with custom or default options.
-- Getting item prices & images for CS:GO, DOTA 2 & TF2
+- Getting item prices & images for CS:GO, TF2 and DOTA 2.
+- Getting Steam Community Market listings for CS:GO, TF2 or DOTA2.

 ## Documentation